-What Happens to a Condemned House in Milwaukee? – Organic Blog
+What happens to a condemned house in Milwaukee?

 A house in is condemned once the City of Milwaukee has determined that it is no longer fit to live in.
 Unsafe housing code violations are the most common cause of condemnation.
-You will also learn about selling an abandoned house in Milwaukee to We buy ugly houses.
+You can sell an abandoned house in Milwaukee to We Buy Ugly Houses®.

 Until the owner can prove that all of the cited problems have been repaired, and the house passes inspection, no one is allowed to inhabit the property.